 While we will be continuing operations, we also recognize how difficult this time is for many of you, and after much consideration, we have decided to cancel our next Build Week beginning instead offer a week-long break for those that need it.
 If you’re feeling burned out, we encourage you to take this time to rest.

 If you would like to continue studying, we will have optional learning activities available, including optional “Look for the Helpers”-themed projects and additional support hours.
 There is absolutely no pressure to participate in these extra activities – our hope is to accommodate as many students’ needs as possible, and we’ve heard some students like to have projects to focus on during this time.
-Please refer to the #announcements channel and the Student Guide for more details.
+Please refer to the #announcements channel.
 For all incoming students – we will still be welcoming our new cohorts on April 6, as planned (including BloomTech Launch the week of March 30th).

 I want to also remind everyone that all students and staff have free access to mental health and personal wellbeing resources through our partnership with Modern Health.
 This includes personalized need assessment, evidence-based digital healthcare, and access to licensed coaches and therapists, many of whom are equipped for teletherapy.
 Modern Health also offers programs focused on handling stress and anxiety, cultivating a healthy lifestyle, fostering financial well-being and addressing life challenges, all of which can provide an extra layer of support.

 I know that life happens.
 I have kids myself, and the only thing that comes before BloomTech in my life is my family.
 I know COVID-19 is a major disruption in many of your personal lives.
 If you or a loved one is sick or at-risk, that always takes priority.
-The details for what to do if your circumstances have changed due to COVID-19 are in the Student Guide.
 Please reach out to us at /frontdesk if you need help or have questions.
 The ticket volume is high, so it may take longer than normal to get back to you, but we’re working as quickly as possible.